Group-18-DD2480/Continuous-Integration/README.md

 ## Project Structure

-src/
-├── contains the CI server and the functions needed for sintax check, testing, and notification tests/
+- src:  contains the CI server and the functions needed for sintax check, testing, and notification
-├── contains a test file for each function docs/
+- tests: contains a test file for each function
-├── contains the HTML for the documentation API webpage .gitignore
+- docs: contains the HTML for the documentation API webpage
-LICENSE
-README.md

 ## API Documentation